intri-in/vtodogenerator/docs/index.md

 #### Trigger

 Trigger field denotes when the Alarm will be displayed.
-It can either be a specific date & time, or it can be relative to the task's start of end.
+It can either be a specific date & time, or it can be relative to the task's start/end.
 The Trigger object must have the following fields:

 |Name| Type| Required| Description|
 |---|---|---|---|